The first K:Port EV charging and mobility hubs are being delivered for Transport for London and North Somerset Council later this year.

 K:Port formed part of successful bids made by both West of England Combined Authority and the North East Combined Authority, to the Office for Low Emission Vehicle’s (OLEV) £40million Go Ultra Low Scheme for a raft of EV-friendly initiatives, including rapid charging hubs back in 2016.

 Hewitt Studios LLP were subsequently awarded grant funding by the InnovateUK Technology Strategy Board to develop their K:Port concept for Electric vehicle charging in public spaces, leading a consortium of expert EV and energy industry partners including ESB Energy, Cenex and Loughborough University.

 The K:Port initiative is also supported by the Sustainable Technology Business Acceleration Hub (STBAH) at the University of Bath Innovation Centre.

-K:Port is featured as a model Electric Vehicle Charging Hub (EVCH) in the latest RAC Foundation paper, entitled ‘Ultra-Low-Emission Vehicle Infrastructure – What Can Be Done‘
+K:Port is featured as a model Electric Vehicle Charging Hub (EVCH) in the latest RAC Foundation white paper and the Mayor of London’s EV charging delivery plan.

-The K:Port concept and design is copyright of Hewitt Studios © 2019 – all rights reserved.
+The K:Port concept and design is copyright of Hewitt Studios © 2014-2021.
+All rights reserved.